William Mason (gunsmith): Winchester

 Mason left Colt to work for the Winchester Repeating Arms Company in 1882.
 While he was originally hired to design a revolver to compete with Colt's revolvers, Mason eventually made working prototypes of many of John Moses Browning's designs.
 One of his more notable design improvements was the Winchester Model 1886 rifle.
 In 1885 he became the Master Mechanic at Winchester and held that position until his death in Worcester, Massachusetts on July 17, 1913.

+In the 1880s, Mason advised Murata Tsuneyoshi on structural and mechanical improvements to the Murata rifle.

 Mason was an inaugural member of the American Society of Mechanical Engineers and over the course of his life he patented 125 inventions for firearms, ammunition, firearm manufacturing machinery, steam pumps and power looms.
 Winchester historian Mary Jo Ignoffo called Mason, "one of the most significant designers of the nineteenth century".